mevah/Wallery/README.md

 - **Royalties for artists.** Artists can have royalties for their artwork, which is not possible on traditional world.
 Normally, if an artwork is sold to someone, that person can sell it to someone else and artist cannot take any profit from it.
 With our app, we give artist an opportunity to take royalties from occuring purchases.

-- **Liberaty for art environment.** Currently, most artwork needs an exhibition or a gallery to be viewed.
+- **Liberality for art environment.** Currently, most artwork needs an exhibition or a gallery to be viewed.
 Our app gives artist the chance to share their work viewed in any location.

 - **Mobility for buyers.** The world is moving into a direction where people are pushed into their homes, it is whether frustrating, if not irritating to enjoy a good time.
 The new generation has enormous time spent on their home, sitting or lying, which creates unhealthy conditions for their body.
 Another interesting thing about the new generation is their interest on decentralization of internet, blockchain technologies have it's young followers.
 We give people to stroll in newly installed galleries and explore the city in a brand new way.